codorhythm/Swiggy-UI-clone/README.md

 # Swiggy (Screenshots Of the Build)
-### For the sake of learninga React and implementing it in with Live Swiggy API.
-I built a Swiggy-like UI
+### For the sake of learning React and implementing it in with Live Swiggy API.
+I built a Swiggy-like UI.
+### Learnt a lot about Reconciliation Algo, Hooks, custom Hooks, APIs, JSX, Shimmer Effect,
 ![alt text](image.png)
 ![alt text](image-1.png)
 ![alt text](image-2.png)